As its name suggests, UNB Memorial Hall was completed in 1924 as a memorial to the UNB alumni who died in World War I.

 UNB Memorial Hall was originally designed as a science building but has housed a number of disciplines over the years, as well as having accommodated the UNB graduations in its auditorium from 1924 until 1946.

-The Classically inspired brick building – with its pedimented projecting wings, corner quoins, multiple-column portico and lobby featuring beautiful stained wood ionic pilasters – stands in marked contrast to the Tudor Gothic auditorium.
-The latter style is quite appropriate as it imparts a church-like atmosphere to the room, with its stunning collection of stained glass windows.
-Of special note is the memorial window behind the stage, depicting the triumph of good over evil from Milton’s Paradise Lost.
+The Classical-style brick edifice, characterized by its prominent wings with pediments, corner quoins, multi-columned portico, and a lobby graced with magnificent stained wood Ionic pilasters, provides a striking contrast to the Tudor Gothic auditorium.
+The auditorium’s style is fitting as it lends a sacred ambiance to the space, amplified by an impressive array of stained glass windows.
+Particularly noteworthy is the commemorative window behind the stage, illustrating the victory of good over evil as portrayed in Milton’s Paradise Lost.

 This post has already been read 4190 times!